-The EU and Switzerland have traded energy intensively for decades.
-As European energy markets have previously been clearly nationalized, an EU single market for energy has emerged over the last few years.
-Therefore the legal and economic reality of the energy markets surrounding Switzerland changes.
-An electricity agreement with the EU is intended to allow both full access for Switzerland to the single market for electricity and ensure cooperation in this sector with the EU in the future.
+The European Union (EU) and Switzerland have traded energy intensively for decades.
+Whereas European energy markets used to be regulated on national level, an EU single market for energy has emerged over the last 20 years.
+The result of this development is a new legal and economic reality of the energy markets surrounding Switzerland.
+This is particularly relevant in the electricity sector.
+Switzerland and the EU therefore negotiate an electricity agreement which is intended to allow full access for Switzerland to the single market for electricity and ensure cooperation in this sector with the EU in the future.

-The EU aims to create a low-emission, competitive and safe energy supply.
+Switzerland and the EU are both striving for a low-emission, competitive and secure energy supply.
 This will require far-reaching changes in current structures.
-Electricity is being produced increasingly from renewable sources of energy.
-Because sun and wind are not always available when the consumption increases, more flexibility and interconnectivity are needed.
+Electricity, for example, is increasingly being generated from renewable energy sources.
+Because sun and wind are not always available when the energy consumption increases, more flexibility and interconnectivity are needed.
 With its single energy market, the EU wants to ensure that those challenges are met across borders and cost-efficiently.

-Physically, Switzerland is perfectly connected into the European electricity network.
-Since the synchronization of the French, German and Swiss electricity networks in 1958, our country plays an important role as an “electricity hub”.
-Around 10% of the continental European cross-border electricity passes through our territory.
+In the electricity sector, Switzerland is very well connected to the European network.
+Since the synchronization of the French, German and Swiss electricity networks in 1958, our country has played an important role as an “electricity hub”.
+41 cross-border power lines connect Switzerland to the neighboring countries.
+This allows a flourishing electricity trade.
 Economically speaking, both Swiss consumers and producers profit significantly from this integration, as electricity supply becomes safer and cheaper.
-On the other hand, Switzerland contributes to achieving the EU’s energy and climate policy objectives with its’ hydroelectric power plants and power supply lines.
+Furthermore, Switzerland contributes to achieving the EU’s energy and climate policy objectives with its hydroelectric power plants and power lines.

 An electricity agreement between Switzerland and the EU

-Although Switzerland is physically well integrated in the energy landscape of continental Europe, the EU single energy market changes the legal and economic reality for Switzerland.
-In order to react accordingly and because both sides profit from the exchange of electricity, the EU and Switzerland are currently negotiating an electricity agreement.
-The aim of the agreement is to ensure a secure, market orientated, efficient and sustainable electricity supply.
-The negotiations cover mainly the following aspects: equal, free and fair market access, common application of rules in the field of electricity for all market participants, fair competition, integrity and transparency in wholesale trade of electricity, electricity infrastructure (in particular transmission grid and cross-border cables), cross-border electricity trade, promotion of renewable energy, environmental protection in the electricity sector, state aids as well as cooperation between contracting parties, authorities and institutions.
+The negotiations cover mainly the following aspects: equal, free and fair market access, common application of rules in the field of electricity for all market participants, fair competition, integrity and transparency in wholesale trade of electricity, electricity infrastructure (in particular transmission grid and cross-border cables), cross-border electricity trade, promotion of electricity from renewable energy sources, environmental protection in the electricity sector, rules for state aids as well as cooperation between contracting parties, authorities and institutions.